AlyRagab/awesome-databases/mysql/2-database-design/3- joins.md

     inner join products on orders.id = products.id
     inner join clients on orders.id = clients.id;
     ```
-    - Very useful when we need to have all matched data between two tables.
+    - Very useful when we need to have all matched data between two tables without `NULL`
+      values.

   - Left Join:
     - It will list ALL data in the left table first , then match it with the right table.